capri-js/decaprio/README.md

 });
 ```

-The `initDecapCMS` function takes care of registering the full-page previews and requires:
+The `init` function takes care of registering the full-page previews and requires:

 - Your registry of collections and layouts
 - Your CSS inlined as a string (with Vite, you can use the `?inline` suffix)
 - A standard Decap CMS configuration (without the collections, as they come from the registry)

+> **NOTE:**
+> Decaprio currently bundles a forked version of Decap CMS with improved ESM and TypeScript support.
+We are actively working
+> on getting these changes merged upstream.

 ## Server-side Rendering